linuxserver/docker-documentation/docs/misc/read-only.md

 ## Why?

 From a security perspective, preventing any changes to the container filesystem is a good idea.
-It means if someone somehow compromises the container they can't install new packages, change permissions, create new user accounts, copy executables, or do anything else persistent outside of your host-mounted paths.
+It means if someone somehow compromises the container they can't install new packages, change permissions, create new user accounts, inject executables, or do anything else persistent outside of your host-mounted paths.
 Now in the case of the vast majority of our images, if a malicious actor were to compromise the running application they wouldn't have root access anyway, which already limits their ability to act, but if chained with a Local Privilege Escalation (LPE) vulnerability for example, they could acquire it.
 Running read-only isn't a security silver bullet (they don't exist) but it is an additional mitigation step you can take.

 ## How?